History of Love Island (2015 TV series) in Timeline

 In 2022, Kem Cetinay and Arielle Free left Love Island: The Morning After podcast.

-January 2023: New Hosts for Love Island: The Morning After
+January 2023: New hosts announced for Love Island: The Morning After

 In January 2023, Sam Thompson and Indiyah Polack were announced as the new hosts of Love Island: The Morning After podcast.

-In September 2023, the commissioning of Love Island: All Stars was officially announced by ITV, featuring former contestants.
+In September 2023, ITV officially announced the commissioning of Love Island: All Stars, featuring former contestants from previous series.

 Loading Video...

-In November 2023, Love Island Games premiered on Peacock.
+In November 2023, Love Island Games, a new spin-off, premiered on Peacock.

 Loading Video...

-In 2023, the villa for the winter series was the 25-acre Ludus Magnus estate in the Franschhoek wine valley.
+In 2023, the Love Island winter series villa was located at the 25-acre Ludus Magnus estate in the Franschhoek wine valley.

 In January 2024, Amy Hart joined the Love Island: The Morning After podcast.

-On January 4, 2024, it was reported that Aftersun would not air during Love Island: All Stars, and host Maya Jama would instead interview dumped contestants from the South Africa villa, rather than from the London studio.
+On January 4, 2024, it was reported that Aftersun would not air during Love Island: All Stars.
+Maya Jama would interview dumped contestants from the South Africa villa instead.

 Loading Video...

-In May 2024, ITV announced it was reintroducing its ban on families and friends posting on contestants' social media accounts ahead of the 2024 summer series.
+In May 2024, ITV announced it was reintroducing its ban on families and friends posting on contestants' social media accounts for the upcoming summer series, a measure initially introduced in 2023 to protect islanders and their families.

 In August 2024, it was confirmed that Love Island: The Reunion had been axed.